 This years Port Townsend classes took place in August and September.
 The beginners class focused on tool setup and making a tool box.
 The advanced class covering basic framing, from design/layout to cutout and assembly.

 A repeat of this years classes will take place in April of next year, 2021.
 In addition we have a very special event planned to coincide with the courses in Port Townsend.
 Hideta Kitazawa, a professional temple carver, will travel from Tokyo to lead a one week workshop in Noh mask carving.
 This is a rare opportunity well worth taking advantage of.
 Please check out the Port Townsend School of Woodworking website for more details.

 Although there is no substitute for undergoing a full apprenticeship to learn Japanese Carpentry, these classes provide invaluable information on basic setup and use of Japanese tools, along with joint cutting techniques.
 The tools and knowledge gained can readily be applied to any style of fine woodworking.
 It is also recommended that aspiring apprentices first participate in a class to get a feeling for what the work involves.
 View the link at the right for more discussion on apprenticeships.

-Those interested Japanese woodworking tools and particularly hand planes should consider attending the annual “Kezurou-kai” gathering.
+Those interested in Japanese woodworking tools and particularly hand planes should consider attending the annual “Kezurou-kai” gathering.
 These events have been ongoing in Japan for many years.
 A US version is now in it’s fourth year.
-This year it will take place in the San Francisco Bay Area in July.
+This years gathering will take place in the San Francisco Bay Area in July.
 This years event has been cancelled, but hopefully next year will allow a restart.
 In the meantime some online workshops are being offered.
 An annual sister event in New York sponsored by Mokuchi has been rescheduled for September of 2021.
 Mokuchi also offers ongoing workshops.
 Participants and observers alike are welcome regardless of your experience.
 Please follow the link to the right.